-Students will make a short presentation to the class detailing their;
+Task Description: Students will make a short presentation to the class detailing their;

 - interest group

 - submission position, and

 - evidence to support that submission.

-Presentations should be between 5-7 minutes long and will be scheduled during the learning experiences in Weeks 5 and 6.
-You can use PowerPoint or other media to support your presentationand you should invite discussion of your ideas from the class.
+Presentations should be between 5-7 minutes long and will be scheduled during the learning experiences in discussion of your ideas from the class.
 Feedback you receive from peers and your tutor should be incorporated into your final written Business Submission